splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/incident-response/incident-response.rst

  .. image:: /_images/get-started/IncidentResponse-InfraMon.gif
    :width: 100%
-   :alt: This animated GIF shows user clicking into Infrastructure Monitoring host on heat map, then going to an alert to find an outlier in CPU utilization.
+   :alt: This animated GIF shows a user clicking into Infrastructure Monitoring host on heat map, then going to an alert to find an outlier in CPU utilization.

 See :ref:`Monitor services and hosts <monitor-services-hosts>` to learn more about using Infrastructure Monitoring navigators to monitor public clouds, containers, or hosts.